ajitagupta/book-library-crud-api/README.md

 In this bootcamp we build a Book / Library CRUD API from the ground up using Spring Boot.
 We will also use the Spring Cloud framework to build a distributed system with a microservice architecture.
 We create seven Spring Boot projects or *seven microservices*.

 A microservice scales as a single entity and communicates with other microservices.
-We will take advantage of Spring Cloud (one of the most robust ways of creating microservices today) and the Service Discovery pattern to make the microservices work well together:
+We will take advantage of Spring Cloud (one of the most robust ways of creating microservices today) and the Service Discovery pattern to make the microservices *discoverable* to each other and work well together:

 1. [Config Client](https://github.com/ajitagupta/book-library-api/tree/main/springbootpractice-config-client)
 2. [Config Server](https://github.com/ajitagupta/book-library-api/tree/main/springbootpractice-config-server)